Resources

 What Is the GMAT?

-The Graduate Management Admission Test (GMAT) is part of the process for applying to many business and management schools.
-Designed to measure test-takers’ critical thinking and problem-solving skills, it covers basic arithmetic, algebra, geometry, data analysis and grammar.
-The GMAT may be required for admission into a master’s in law or legal studies program.
+The GMAT Focus Edition is part of the process for applying to many business and management schools.
+Designed to measure test-takers' critical thinking and problem-solving skills, it covers data analysis, verbal reasoning, and quantitative reasoning.
+The GMAT may be required for admission into a master's in law or legal studies program.
+Note: The legacy GMAT was retired in early 2024 and replaced by the GMAT Focus Edition.

 Fast Facts About the GMAT